MhtChawla/llSPS-INT-2748-Sentiment-Analysis-of-twitter-data-Using-Deep-Learning/README.md

 The dataset got removed punctuation and numbers.
 The dataset got all words changed into lower case.
 The dataset got stemming done.

+using a web UI to enter the text and to check the predicted result